180 Day Journal of Positive Thinking | Step-by-Step Writing® | Distance Learning

 How is the journal set up?

 Quote: Each motivational quote reflects the name of the section.
 It includes the person’s profession and lifespan dates.
+They are relatable and foster engagement.

 Types of people: Many of the people from the quotes are writers or authors.
 They come from a variety of cultures and backgrounds.
-Tell students that they will see many thoughts from historymakers and world-changers and to notice how many are writers.
+Tell students that they will see many thoughts from historymakers and world-changers and notice how many are writers.
 Let them know that writing is a powerful way to preserve your thoughts and communicate your feelings, something that you will be doing as you journal.

 Visual Reflection: There is a space to draw, sketch, or put an image that captures the students’ feelings about that day’s journal entry.
+The illustrations help foster students’ reflections.

-Differentiate: Maybe a student is a reluctant writer, but can illustrate well.
+Differentiate: Maybe a student is a reluctant writer but can illustrate well.
 Have that student illustrate both the quote and the journal entry.

 Answer Key: There is a separate file that has the vocabulary definition along with a sample sentence.